If you’re in search of beaches near Cork City, you’ve landed in the right place.

 Rocky Bay Beach is one of the lesser-known beaches near Cork City, but it packs a punch.
 This open beach is 300m wide from end to end, almost always clean with lovely brown sand and pristine waters.

-You’ll find Rocky Bay located in a quiet spot close to Minane Bridge and not far from the village of Nohoval.
+You’ll find Rocky Bay located in a quiet spot close to Minane Bridge and not far from Nohoval Cove.

 Now, it’s worth noting that parking here can be tricky – the dedicated parking area isn’t overly big, so arrive before early to get a spot if visiting during the summer months.